Bylaws of the Faculty Senate

 6.5 Student Affairs

-1. To serve as a grievance board for all non-academic complaints of students and to hear all student grievances related to student's civil rights, including Section 504, Title IX and Title VI.
+1. To serve as a hearing body for all complaints related to Section 504, Title IX and Title VI.

-3. To serve as a hearing board for disciplinary cases involving student organizations which are referred to the committee by the Dean of Students.
+2. To serve as a hearing body for disciplinary cases involving student organizations which are referred to committee by the Director of Student Activities & Recreational Sports.

 Nine voting members to serve three year terms: One from each School, one from the Library, two students, and the Faculty Senate President, ex officio.